Quick Start

 When building a module, you’ll:

-- Register Services - Business logic accessible via
+- Register Services - Business logic accessible through the composition container

 - Register Migrations - Database schema changes